Support the MSV

 Thanks to donations to the MSV Fund, last year:

-The MSV receives no government financial support for its daily operations, relying instead on the generosity of our community.
+As a private, non-profit organization, the MSV relies on the generosity of our community.
 Donations to the MSV Fund make art, culture, and nature accessible to all.
-You make it happen at the MSV!
+Thank you for supporting the art of community at the MSV!

 For information, please contact Senior Director of Institutional Advancement Sherry Hudson at firstname.lastname@example.org or 540-662-1473, ext.
 211.